 The major disease risks for a given herd, along with appropriate preventive measures, should be established in consultation with herd owners.
 The best times for herd intervention must be identified.
 These often coincide with other managerial tasks and can be synchronized to minimize herd disruption and labor costs.
 One approach is to devise a herd-health “calendar” in which the health events are coordinated with major operational events.
 Interventions for a particular herd vary based on factors such as available labor, normal herd working dates, calf weaning dates, calf management practices, and previous disease problems.

-Management of the calving season is critical to optimizing the weaned calf crop.
+Management of the calving season is critical to optimize the weaned calf crop.
 Research indicates that 57% of mortality is seen in the first 24 hr and 75% within 7 days of birth.
 In addition, there are significant risk factors for increased calf morbidity at the time of calving that can lead to increased mortality and decreased calf performance.
-Factors to consider in calving management include dystocia management (of primary concern in replacement heifers), calving environment (including ambient temperature), passive transfer, and cow-calf pair management. (see Cattle.)
+Factors to consider in calving management include dystocia management (of primary concern in first-calf heifers), calving environment (including ambient temperature), passive transfer, and cow-calf pair management. (see Cattle.)
 A visit to the farm or ranch ~4 wk before the onset of the calving season provides the opportunity to evaluate the preparations made by the producer and to recommend any changes.

 Keeping records on calving ease and morbidity and mortality incidence allows for analysis of risks and risk groups and detection of any increased incidence of disease.
 At least one additional visit should be made to the farm 2–3 wk after calving has begun to assess the management and environment.
-Morbidity and mortality incidence levels may be established; if these are exceeded, the veterinarian should be called and an investigation begun.
+Morbidity and mortality incidence levels may be established; if these are exceeded, the herd health veterinarian should be called and an investigation begun.

 An excellent environmental control program is the “Sandhills calving system” developed at the University of Nebraska.
 In this system, pregnant cows are wintered in an area separate from the calving area.
 When the first cow calves or is about to calve, the entire herd is moved to the first calving pasture.
 Cows stay here for 2 wk; after this time, all cows with calves stay on pasture 1 while all cows yet to calve move to pasture 2.
 After 1 wk on pasture 2, all cows with calves stay and all pregnant cows move to pasture 3.
 This continues for the next 6 wk.
 Cow-calf pairs can be combined when the youngest calf in the group is 4 wk old and at low risk of diarrhea.
 This system assures that each calf is born into a clean environment, so disease transmission is minimal to nonexistent.
 Herds that had severe morbidity and mortality from scours before using the system may have almost no health concerns after its adoption.